foo-dogsquared/freebies-hunt-api/README.md

 This also serves as a production use case for my JSON database system, [`jayson-db`](https://github.com/foo-dogsquared/jayson-db) (and also save some money by creating my own little database management system thingamajig ~~It's expensive relative to my budget, OK?~~).
 Also, it's actually fun.

+Anyways, this also represents the tools and resources that I personally use (or previously used) though I admittedly don't all of them at least just yet.
+If you want to send me feedback whether it regards to the resources or to the site, feel free to do so.
+Just make sure the suggested resources are legally free 👀.
+Also look for the [contributing section](#contributing) below for more information.

 ## Getting started
 To get started on using the API, just head on over and download it from npm: